blikoon/QtQREncoder/README.md

 # QtQREncoder
-uses the qrencoder c library to encode QStrings and show them on a QWidget
+uses the libqrencoder c library to encode QStrings and show them on a QWidget

 >libqrencode link : http://fukuchi.org/works/qrencode/